MethanePowered/MethaneKit/README.md

 [![Join the chat at https://gitter.im/MethaneKit/community](https://badges.gitter.im/MethaneKit/community.svg)](https://gitter.im/MethaneKit/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 **Easy to use modern 3D graphics abstraction API in C++17 for cross-platform applications development:**
-- **Built on top of modern native 3D graphics APIs**: DirectX 12 on Windows and Metal on MacOS.
+- **Built on top of modern native 3D graphics APIs**: DirectX 12 on Windows and Metal on MacOS, Vulkan on Linux will be enabled soon.
 - **Simplifies modern graphics programming** with object-oriented graphics API inspired by simplicity of Apple's Metal.
 - **Provides cross-platform application infrastructure** from CMake-based toolchain to application and user input classes.

-Click **"Open in Gitpod" button** above to explore Methane Kit codebase right away in a familiar VSCode-like IDE environment in your web-browser with navigation by symbols and even Linux build in cloud.
+Click **"Open in Gitpod" button** above to explore Methane Kit codebase right away in a familiar VSCode-like IDE environment in your web-browser with navigation by symbols and even cloud-build.

 |     Platform     |  Master Build Status  |  Develop Build Status  |
 | ---------------- | --------------------- | --------------------- |